azunre/transfer-learning-for-nlp/README.md

 | 2 | 2.1-2.4 | Linear & Tree-based models for IMDB Movie Review Classification | https://www.kaggle.com/azunre/tl-for-nlp-section2-1-2-4-movies

 Just hit `Copy and Edit Kernel` at the top right of each Kaggle kernel page (after creating an account) to get going right away.
-Note that for GPU enabled notebooks, your **FREE** Kaggle GPU time is limited (to 30 hours in February 2020).
+Note that for GPU enabled notebooks, your **FREE** Kaggle GPU time is limited (to 30 hours/week in February 2020, with the clock resetting at the end of each Friday).
 Be cautious and shut such notebooks down when not needed, when debugging non-GPU critical parts of the code, etc.